-Tourist dives to Titanic wreck to begin 2018
+Tourist dives to Titanic wreck to begin 2019

 The first voyage is already fully booked, despite the experience costing $105,129 per person.

-Blue Marble Private declares in its press release that this is the equivalent (after inflation) to a first class passage $4,350 on RMS Titanic's inaugural -- and only -- voyage from Southampton, England, to New York.
+Blue Marble Private declares this is the equivalent (after inflation) to a $4,350 First Class passage on RMS Titanic's inaugural -- and only -- voyage from Southampton, England, to New York.

 Which makes for a nice irony, but is almost twice as much as the $59,000 Deep Ocean Expeditions charged when it last brought tourists to the site in 2012.